+The City is limited by state law and the City's adopted procedures to processing Comprehensive Plan amendments once a year, with exceptions only in limited situations.
 Proposed amendments are collected throughout the previous year with a deadline of December 1st for public and staff submissions of suggested amendments to be considered in the following year.
-SMC Section 20.30.340(C)(2)(b) permits the Council to submit an amendment to the Docket at any time before the final Docket is set.
+Shoreline Municipal Code (SMC) Section 20.30.340(C)(2)(b) permits the Council to submit an amendment to the Docket at any time before the final Docket is set.
 The Docket establishes the amendments that will be reviewed and studied during the year by staff and the Planning Commission prior to their recommendation to the City Council for final approval to amend the Comprehensive Plan by the end of the following year.

-Comprehensive Plan amendments usually take two forms: Privately-initiated amendments and City-initiated amendments.
-This year, the Planning Commission was presented with one privately-initiated amendment.

-The Planning Commission has recommended the Preliminary 2021 Docket (Attachment A) and the City Council is now tasked with establishing the Final 2021 Docket which will direct staff's preparation of an amendment that will be considered for adoption later this year.
+In addition, the Docket ensures that all the proposed amendments are considered concurrently so that the cumulative effect of the various proposals can be ascertained when the City Council is making its final decision, as required by RCW 36.70A.130(2)(b).
+This year's Preliminary 2021 Docket was presented to the Planning Commission on February 4, 2021 and contained one (1) privately-initiated amendment.
+Ultimately, the Planning Commission recommended that the 2021 Docket (Attachment A) include the proposed amendment.
+The City Council discussed the Preliminary 2021 Docket, as recommended by the Planning Commission, on March 15, 2021.
+Tonight, Council is scheduled to adopt the Final 2021 Comprehensive Plan Amendment Docket.
+Prior to adoption of the Final 2021 Docket, Council may also consider and move proposed amendments to the Docket.
+Staff has provided amendatory motions in this staff report for Council's use, if needed.
+RESOURCE/FINANCIAL IMPACT: